 is signed and the fee is paid.
 This does not give the couples the right

 to make demands.
-The fee is established to maintain the curches as no
+The fee is established to maintain the churches as no

-church within the Parish is under 80 years old.
+church within the Parish is less than 80 years old.
 The payments cover the

-constant ongoing maintainence costs.
+constant ongoing maintenance costs.
 If something you propose is not permitted

 please make sure you read the guidelines before objecting or trying to